SubZtep/web-words/docs/index.md

 ## Your Data

 Your data never leaves your browser.
-This plugin simply opens the Google Translate page and copy your starred words into your [browser local storage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage), there is no custom server call involved.
+This plugin simply opens the Google Translate page and copy your starred words into your [local storage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage), there is no custom server call involved.

 ## FAQ